nrc-cnrc/gramble/packages/sheets_addon/README.md

+# Google Sheets add-on for Gramble

-# Deploying the Google Sheets add-on
+## Deploying the Google Sheets add-on

-This directory contains scripts to build and deploy a convenient Gramble IDE into Google Sheets.
+This package contains scripts to build and deploy a convenient Gramble IDE into Google Sheets.

 First, make sure that project dependencies have been installed as per the main README.
 We use browserify to transpile and bundle the TypeScript into JavaScript, and we use clasp to push the results to a Google AppsScript project.